balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ## Decentralized Groups

 A decentralized group is characterized by the absence of a curator attribute in the GMBC genesis block and therefore the absence of a permanent member within the group through which GMBC and GK objects may be exchanged.
-In a decentralized group these objects may instead be exchanged either in-band through the group communications resource itself, or through in-band references to external repositories within which GMBC and GK objects are stored.
+In a decentralized group these objects may instead be exchanged either in-band through the group communications resource itself, or through in-band references to external repositories from whence GMBC and GK objects may be retrieved.

 Both the GMBC and GK objects are designed to be hardened against tampering and protect sensitive data such that they may be reasonably exchanged through either public or private transports and stores.
+Note, however, that regardless of the employed mechanisms of exchange a protocol utilizing a decentralized group pattern must provide a means by which any GMBC update or new GK produced by a member may be delivered to each other group member in a timely fashion.

+Even in a context of very low latency communications the fact that there is no single entity providing an authoritative and definitively current version of the GMBC means that members can make concurrent updates to their own copies of the GMBC and thereby create conflicts in their collective understanding of group membership history.
+Such conflicts are manifest as a divergence where each GMBC has a different block, let us call them B and B', appended to some block A that they have in common.
+A member encountering this condition must select either one of the two GMBCs in its entirety and discard the other.
+This selection is performed by observing the hash values of B and B' and selecting the GMBC to which the block with the numerically smallest hash belongs.
+If, as a result of this selection, an entity finds that a block that it had itself previously introduced to the discarded GMBC is not represented in the retained GMBC, that entity is responsible for appending a new block to the retained GMBC to represent that membership update and, of course, share that update to other members.

 ## Centralized Groups